Syria’s elections have always been fixed. This time, even candidates are complaining.

-Out were some of the traditional urban elites who had sat for years in the 250-seat Syrian People’s Congress, as the parliament is known.
-Taking their place are some of the militia leaders and war-profiteers who have risen to prominence over the past nine years of civil conflict, to considerable resentment on the part of ordinary Syrians, who have seen their living standards collapse as the war’s destruction took its toll.
+Out were some of the traditional urban elites who had sat for years in the 250-seat Syrian People’s Council, as the parliament is known.
+Taking their place are some of the militia leaders and war profiteers who have risen to prominence over the past nine years of civil conflict, to considerable resentment on the part of ordinary Syrians, who have seen their living standards collapse as the war’s destruction took its toll.

 All of the winners and losers are staunch supporters of President Bashar al-Assad.
 Under Syria’s electoral rules, candidates must be vetted by the security agencies, guaranteeing a loyal and compliant legislature.